txyon/MoNE_Portfolio/README.md

   <img src="ImagePlots/posttshot.png" alt="Experimental Setup" style="width:100%;" />
 </p>

 ## Dataset
 Attached below is a link to a dataset containing a complete set of on and off recordings in both CSV and ES form.
 Referencing this and the file size graphs should allow for predetermined Bias starting points when observing stars/satellites.
-Depending on the detail needed in the recording using the results above, a tuning on Bias until performance is achieved, then off can be tuned to any setting under the hot pixel threshold, which may vary by camera.
+Depending on the detail needed in the recording, based on the results above tune the diff_on Bias until desired performance is achieved, then off can be adjusted to any setting under the hot pixel threshold, which may vary by camera.

 .ES and CSV files are available using the link.
 There are files for both Diff_On and Diff_Off in raw form and as a zipped file.